jcaillon/valet/tests.d/1102-self-build/results.approved.md

-self mock1            	A command that only for testing valet core functions. self mock2            	A command that only for testing valet core functions. self mock3            	A command that only for testing valet core functions.
+self mock1            	A command that only for testing valet core functions. self mock2            	A command that only for testing valet core functions. self mock3            	A command that only for testing valet core functions. self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool.

 INFO     The command definition variables have been written to ⌜/tmp/valet.d/f501-0⌝.
 SUCCESS  The valet user commands have been successfully built